blairfix/caspcom/recasp/essay_prize/prize.md

 We will announce results by April 30th, 2021.

-Note: should no essay be found deserving, the committee may decide not to nominate a winner.
+Note: should no essay be found deserving, we may decide not to nominate a winner.